woocommerce/our-team/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fix - Adding a telephone number no longer displays contact email if no email is set.

 = 1.4.0 =
 * New - Team member contact email field.
 * New - Team member telephone number field.